svey-xyz/svey-xyz/README.md

 I'm an artist and network nerd, turned web developer; which puts me in a unique position to offer a highly attuned design language **&** performant web based products.

-I am currently working on expanding my online presence 🧑‍💻, so don't worry if you can't fine much out there right now...
+I am currently working on expanding my online presence 🧑‍💻, so don't worry if you can't find much out there on me right now...
 More coming soon!
 <br><br>
 ## Tech Stack